-At the same time there are myriad historic reasons and present-day realities that influence the adoption of various eligibility models.
+At the same time, there are myriad historic reasons and present-day realities that influence the adoption of various eligibility models.
 For example, large paratransit programs have greater financial resources than small programs to implement what are considered in the industry to be more sophisticated eligibility processes (i.e., eligibility models that incorporate some form of in-person assessments).
 But a few small Bay Area agencies report not experiencing fiscal constraints within their paratransit programs and recorded paratransit ridership declines even before the onset of COVID.
-These agencies may not see a need to implement an in-person model that could present a barrier to expanding their paratransit ridership base and, consequently, depriving the programs of funds that could be used for service provision.
+These agencies may not see a need to implement an in-person model.